2021 Medical Insurance

 Sometimes employees have other insurances through their parents or a spouse/domestic partner.
 If you are not covered under Kent State's insurance, you can receive $50 per pay ($100 per month) in your pay for opting out.
-Opting out means that you will be opting out of medical, vision, prescription, and dental benefits at Kent State.
-To receive the cash incentive, you will need to enter the OE portal, elect the Opt-Out option, and complete all related questions for 2021.
-Note: The Opt-Out election must be completed each year.
+Opting out means that you will not be enrolled in medical, vision, prescription, and dental benefits at Kent State.
+To receive the cash incentive, you will need to enter the OE portal, elect the Opt-Out option, and complete all related questions for 2022.
+Note: The Opt-Out election and affidavit must be completed each year.

 As a full-time, benefits-eligible employee you will have a choice of the Medical Mutual 85/60 or the High Deductible Health Plan (HDHP).
-To assist you in making the right choice for you and your family, please view the video "Choosing an HDHP or Copay Plan" and the Healthcare Modeler.
+To assist you in making the right choice for you and your family, please review the Healthcare Modeler.

 As with all our medical plans, your medical premium includes prescription and vision benefits.
 Unlike traditional medical plans, preventive services are covered at 100% with in-network providers at NO COST to you.
 Examples of preventive care services are annual exams, immunizations, and preventive screenings.
 Also, if you choose the 85/60 plan, you can enroll in the Flexible Spending Accounts such as the Healthcare Flexible Spending Account or the Dependent Care Flexible Spending Account.
 Healthcare FSAs allow you to use pre-tax dollars to pay for eligible healthcare expenses incurred by you or your eligible dependents.
 Dependent Care FSAs allow you to use pre-tax dollars to pay for DAYCARE expenses for dependents up to the age of 13 or for elderly care.
 Visit our FSA and HSA web pages for more information.

 The High Deductible Health Plan (HDHP) is an option for all full-time benefits-eligible employees, including the bargaining units.
-Also with the election of an HDHP, a Health Savings Account (HSA) can be created for you in which Kent State will contribute to your HSA $1,100 for single plans or $2,000 for family plans at the start of the 2020 year.
+Also with the election of an HDHP, a Health Savings Account (HSA) can be created for you in which Kent State will contribute to your HSA $1,100 for single plans or $2,000 for family plans at the start of the 2022 year.
 To increase your savings in your HSA, you can elect to contribute to the HSA at any time throughout the year.
 You can also increase or decrease your contributions throughout the year.
 Another great thing about an HSA it allows you to use your pre-tax dollars to pay for eligible health care expenses incurred by you or your eligible dependents.
-Got Dependents?
+Do you need to provide daycare for children while you work?
 No problem!
 You can enroll in the Dependent Care FSA that allows you to use pre-tax dollars to pay for DAYCARE expenses for dependents up to the age of 13 or for elderly care; however, you cannot increase or decrease your elections to your FSA during the plan year.
 Visit our FSA and HSA web pages for more information.